California Choice (CalChoice)

 Can an insurance broker advise me on California Choice for my business?

 Yes, a broker/agent can advise you on setting up a group medical insurance plan with CalChoice.
 In the small group market in California, which includes companies with 1 to 100 employees, there is no additional cost for a broker/agent to assist you.
 You pay the identical rates for coverage with and without the assistance of a broker.
 You should find an agent or broker who knows small group medical insurance very well, because there are many nuances to coverage that many agents and brokers who don’t do this on a regular basis will miss.
 For example, CalChoice offers plans from UnitedHealthCare, Anthem Blue Cross, Health Net and others.
 Many of the medical insurance plans have identical benefits however some plans are called Signature, Alliance, and Harmony, Prudent Buyer, and Select.
-If your broker doesn’t know what these terms mean, you could be in for a big surprise when you use your plan and discover that very few doctors and hospitals accept the coverage.
+If your broker doesn’t know what these terms mean, you could be in for a big surprise when you use your group health insurance plan and discover that very few doctors and hospitals accept the coverage.
 We think that we, at BenefitsCafe.com, offer excellent advice and assistance.
 Just give us a call at 800-746-0045 and we can help you understand and enroll with CalChoice.